rvipani/Sudoku-Solver/README.md

     1 0 0 2 0 0 0 9 0
     5 1 0 0 0 0 4 0 3
     8 4 0 7 0 5 0 0 1
     9 7 6 3 4 0 2 8 0
+3. Add ability to find possible values for each cell.
-3. Add ability to solve Soduku puzzle and display result Include support for following solving strategies:
+4. Add ability to solve Soduku puzzle and display result Include support for following solving strategies:
     a.
 Hidden Singles
     b.
 Naked Singles
-4. Create UI for importing Soduku puzzle and finished output
+5. Create UI for importing Soduku puzzle and finished output
-5. Add image recognition support for importing. ????
+6. Add image recognition support for easier importing. ????